polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 Vesting is lazy, meaning that someone must explicitly call an extrinsic to update the lock placed on an account.

-- The `vest` extrinsic will update the lock that is placed on the caller.
+- The `vest` extrinsic will update the lock that is placed on the caller
-- The `vest_other` will update the lock on another "target" account's funds.
+- The `vest_other` will update the lock on another "target" account's funds

 These extrinsics are exposed from the `vesting` pallet.